- joke (n.)

 - 1660s, joque, "a jest, something done to excite laughter," from Latin iocus "joke, sport, pastime," from PIE root *yek- (1) "to speak" (cognates: Breton iez "language," Old High German jehan "to say," German Beichte "confession").

 Originally a colloquial or slang word.
-Meaning "something not to be taken seriously" is 1791.
+Meaning "something or someone not to be taken seriously" is from 1791.
 Practical joke "trick played on someone for the sake of a laugh at his expense" is from 1804 (earlier handicraft joke, 1741).
 Black joke is old slang for "smutty song" (1730s), from use of that phrase in the refrain of a then-popular song as a euphemism for "the monosyllable."

 - joke (v.)

 - 1660s, "to make a joke," from Latin iocari "to jest, joke," from iocus (see joke (n.)).
 Related: Joked; joking.